In Exercises 21–26, find the indicated probabilities using the ge... | Channels for Pearson+

 Geometric Distribution

 The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials.
-In this context, it is used to find the probability that the first adult who smokes is the third person selected, where each trial (asking an adult) has a constant probability of success (14% smoking rate).
+It is characterized by a constant probability of success on each trial.
+In this context, it is not directly applicable since we are looking for the number of successes in a fixed number of trials, rather than the number of trials until the first success.

 Recommended video: